decert-me/rareskills-solana-course/src/en/chapter_4.md

 ## Using require statements

-There is a require! macro, which is conceptually the same as require from Solidity, which we can use to consolidate our code.
-Switching from if checks (which take three lines) to require! calls, our earlier code translates to the following:
+There is a `require`! macro, which is conceptually the same as `require` from Solidity, which we can use to consolidate our code.
+Switching from `if` checks (which take three lines) to `require!` calls, our earlier code translates to the following:

 ```
 pub fn limit_range(ctx: Context<LimitRange>, a: u64) -> Result<()> {